Find out how Nissan saved millions of dollars and created a stronger salesforce by taking a closer look at their talent strategy.

 Jones sought to bring the same caliber of metrics-based insights that Nissan implemented in other areas of the business to their processes and talent strategy.
 With ambitious revenue goals to meet, using data to predict sales performance was key.

-Jones began working with a PI Certified Partner to incorporate The Predictive Index® into her Field Sales Academy.
-Nissan had been using PI as a hiring tool for more than a decade—but until this point, the automaker hadn’t explored PI’s robust suite of talent optimization tools.
+Jones began working with a PI Certified Partner to incorporate The Predictive Index® Inspire solution into her Field Sales Academy.
+Nissan had been using PI’s Hire solution for more than a decade—but until this point, the automaker hadn’t explored PI’s robust suite of talent optimization tools.

 As the first step in utilizing PI to predict sales performance, a group of Nissan leaders created Job Targets for three important roles on the field sales team: Dealer Operations Manager (DOM), Fixed Operations Manager (FOM), and Financial Services Manager (FSM).
 The leaders assessed high-performing DOMs, FOMs, and FSMs to identify key behavioral similarities, then established behavioral and cognitive benchmarks for each role.